kauri-io/Content/Kauri/3box-comments-tutorial.md

 npm start
 ```

-You should a placeholder page with some basic information about React:
+You should see a placeholder page with some basic information about React:

 ![Initial React app screenshot]()